About the "Include in 'Conversions'" setting

 "Include in 'Conversions'" does just what it says: it lets you choose whether or not to include a conversion action’s data in your "Conversions" reporting column.
 You can adjust this setting for each of your conversion actions, so you can choose to include certain kinds of conversions and not include others.

 You can use this setting to control how you bid for conversions.
-Automated bidding strategies like Target cost-per-acquisition (CPA), Target return on ad spend (ROAS), and Enhanced cost-per-click (ECPC) use the data in the "Conversions" column to optimize your bids.
+Automated bidding strategies like Target cost-per-action (CPA), Target return on ad spend (ROAS), and Enhanced cost-per-click (ECPC) use the data in the "Conversions" column to optimize your bids.
 Choosing not to include a conversion action in the column means your automated bid strategies won’t bid for these particular conversions.
 This can be useful if you want to bid for certain kinds of conversions but not others.

 Regardless of how you set this setting, data for all of your conversion actions will be included in your "All conversions" column.